naijangh/pui-hw-njangha/final-project/README.md

 * Adobe Stock
   * I will use this to generate stock images for my backgrounds

 This is all I have experience with GenAI-wise.
 For this project, I might explore other tools like Chat-GPT or Perplexity or Github Copilot.
 If I do decide to try those tools and implement them, I will come back to this document and update accordingly.

 ### *Responsible Use*

-I woudl use Generative AI responsibly by always citing when I use it in the comments in my code.
+I would use Generative AI responsibly by always citing when I use it in the comments in my code.
 I will also make sure I fully understand any generated code I choose to include.
 In addition to that, I will double check with the TA or professors to make sure the generated code is still following clean code practices.

 ---